leduythuccs/HCMUS-CalicoCat/README.md

 [04/12/2020] Due to Covid-19, I (Thuc) cannot be with my team in the Regional Vietnam Contest :(.
 I hope Nhat, Phuong, and Ro (new member of CalicoCat) will do great in the Regional.

-After today, I will not update any infomation about this team anymore.
+After today, I will not update any information about this team anymore.

 * ~~[Le Duy Thuc](https://codeforces.com/profile/ImForbiddenToSayILoveYou)~~
 * [Hoang Xuan Nhat](https://codeforces.com/profile/FallingStar1709)